Distractor-free Generalizable 3D Gaussian Splatting: Experiments

-Tab.~\ref{tab1}, Fig.~\ref{fig3} and Fig.~\ref{fig5} quantitatively and qualitatively compares DGGS-TR (only TRaining in Sec.~\ref{4.1} without two stages inference in Sec.~\ref{4.2}) and DGGS with existing methods.
+\textbf{Quantitative and Qualitative Experiments:} Tab.~\ref{tab1}, Fig.~\ref{fig3} and Fig.~\ref{fig5} quantitatively and qualitatively compares DGGS-TR (only TRaining in Sec.~\ref{4.1} without two stages inference in Sec.~\ref{4.2}) and DGGS with existing methods.
 The results are analyzed from three aspects: re-training models, pre-training models and models after fine-tuning.